matplotlib/matplotlib/doc/api/projections_api.rst

    :members:
    :show-inheritance:

-Built in projections
+Built-in projections
 ====================
-Matplotlib has built in support for polar and some geographic projections.
+Matplotlib has built-in support for polar and some geographic projections.
 See the following pages for more information:

 .. toctree::